Sex robot: Philosophical discussion

 The First International Congress on Love and Sex with Robots was held in Funchal, Madeira in November 2014.
 The conference was coordinated by Professor Adrian David Cheok and Dr. David Levy.
 The main discussion revolved around the debate of where to draw the line with regard to cybernetic love and relationships and what the future of love and sex with robots has in store.
 Additional topics of discussion during the conference included humanoid robots, robot emotions, roboethics, and philosophical approaches.
 In October 2015 a second conference scheduled for November 2015 in Malaysia was declared illegal by the Malaysian Inspector-General of Police.
 The second conference was eventually held in the United Kingdom in December 2016, chaired by Dr. Kate Devlin at Goldsmiths, University of London.
 Devlin also founded the UK's first ever sex tech hackathon, also held in 2016 at Goldsmiths.

 In 2016, a discussion of these issues was held at the 12th IFIP TC9 Human Choice & Computers Conference, entitled "Technology and Intimacy: Choice or Coercion?".
 The conference was coordinated by Dr. David Kreps from Salford University.
 The overall aim of the conference was to "scrutinize the journey from impersonal monolithic technology towards the intimate intertwining of devices and the self".
 A prospective outlook on how these technologies will evolve was closely examined.
 Some of the main themes discussed during the conference were intimacy, personalization, material culture and sexual relationships with robots.
-In September 2018, the 13th IFIP TC9 Human Choice & Computers Conference "This Changes Everything" was held in Poznan, Poland.
+In September 2018, the 13th IFIP TC9 Human Choice & Computers Conference "This Changes Everything" was held in Poznań, Poland.
 The conference was led and directed by David Kreps, Kai Kimppa, Louise Leenen, and Charles Ess.
 The discussion was focused on the societal and ethical implications posed by artificial intelligence, privacy concerns, and how such technologies have significantly shifted computational strategies and altered the world people live in.